 Turbocharging: The Efficiency Boost

 Turbocharging is a technology that can significantly enhance fuel efficiency by forcing more air into the combustion chamber.
 This increases the engine’s power output and reduces fuel consumption.
-For example, the INFINITI Twin Turbo V6 engine offers breathtaking horsepower and advanced turbo technology, making it one of the cleanest and most fuel-efficient engines available.
+For example, the INFINITI Twin Turbo V6 engine offers breathtaking and advanced turbo technology, making it one of the cleanest and most fuel-efficient engines available.

 By understanding the relationship between horsepower, torque, and fuel efficiency, you can choose an engine that best fits your driving needs.
 Whether you prioritize speed, pulling power, or saving money on gas, there’s an engine out there designed to meet your requirements.